 More than ever, the role of the industrial sector is critical to the global economy.
 The supply chain is keeping many businesses afloat during the COVID-19 crisis.

-Before the pandemic, the industrial sector was strong.
+the industrial sector was strong.
 JLL says demand was robust and vacancy rates were at near-record lows.
 And as of mid-April, Deloitte reported that industrial was up 14% year over year.

 But concerns are already arising with low oil prices and demand, supply chain bottles necks, and spending slowdowns.
 In fact, a recent survey of manufacturers found that 78% anticipate a financial impact.